firezone/firezone/docs/docs/authenticate/onelogin.md

     redirect_uri: "https://firezone.example.com/auth/oidc/onelogin/callback",
     response_type: "code",
     scope: "openid email profile",
-    label: "Onelogin"
+    label: "OneLogin"
   }
 }
 ```

 Run `firezone-ctl reconfigure`and `firezone-ctl restart` to update the application.
-You should now see a `Sign in with Onelogin` button at the root Firezone URL.
+You should now see a `Sign in with OneLogin` button at the root Firezone URL.